 Attorney Maureen Sullivan began her work here as a law clerk while attending Marquette University Law School.
 After graduating cum laude in 2013, Maureen started working full time as an associate of the firm.
 Originally from East Dubuque, Illinois, Maureen graduated from the University Of Notre Dame in 2009 with a Bachelor of Arts degree.
 She spent a year in South Bend, Indiana, working as a child and adolescent case manager before moving to Milwaukee to attend Marquette University Law School.
 While in law school, Maureen served as the Senior Comment Editor of the Marquette Law Review and published her comment in the journal.
 She is a member of the State Bar of Wisconsin and the United States District Court for the Eastern District of Wisconsin.

 Michelle M. Huber

-Michelle has been working with the law firm for about six years.
+Michelle has been working with the law firm for about eight years.
 She concentrates in litigation management and running the office.
 Previously, she was an executive assistant at a company which specialized in scientific instruments, mostly nautical.